diegoferreirax/Netflix-Template/README.md

 # Netflix-Template
-Creation of the Angular Netflix template for training purposes and application of design patterns.
+Creation of the Angular Netflix Template for training purposes and application of design patterns.